LEAVING SITE

 close modal

+These are treatments you take by mouth, like a pill.
 Oral treatments are carried by the blood stream to the nail bed without needing to get past the tough nail plate.
-Because they absorb systemically, oral treatments can interact with other medications and be toxic to the liver.
-Thus, liver function needs to be monitored when you take oral antifungal medications.
+Since your whole body absorbs or takes in the medicine, oral treatments can affect other medicines you take and harm your liver.
+This is why your healthcare provider may regularly check your liver function when you take oral antifungal medicine.

 Man holding small white pills.